gizatechxyz/Giza-Hub/awesome-giza-actions/Aave_Liquidation_Model/README.md

 The project is divided into two jupyter notebooks:  [aave_liquidations_model](aave_liquidations_actions.ipynb) and [aave_liquidations_actions](awesome-giza-actions/Aave_Liquidation_Model/aave_liquidations_actions.ipynb).

 First, run aave_liquidations_model to create the .onnx model and then follow the instructions in aave_liquidations_actions to make the model verifiable through Giza Actions.

+Alternatively, you can run [aave_liquidations_model.py](aave_liquidations_model.py) to create the model completely as a Giza Action, with the many model development steps being segmented into Giza Tasks.

 ## Datasets